United States Declaration of Independence: Civil Rights Movement and the Declaration

-LGBTQ+ Rights Movement and the Declaration
+In 1966, Black Panther Party founders Huey P. Newton and Bobby Seale quoted the Declaration's preamble in its entirety in the party's Ten-Point Program—for the tenth point, "We want land, bread, housing, education, clothing, justice, peace and people's community control of modern technology".
+The Black Panthers were dedicated to community organizing for self-defense and mutual benefit among working-class Black people, and the Ten-Point Program was intended to serve as a concise statement of what the Panthers organization hoped to achieve for Black people, including full employment, decent housing, freedom from compulsory military service, and an end to police brutality.

-In 1978, at the Gay Pride Celebration in San Francisco, California, activist and later politician, Harvey Milk delivered a speech.
-Milk alluded to the Declaration of Independence, emphasizing that the inalienable rights established by Declaration apply to all persons and cannot be hindered because of one's sexual orientation.
+LGBTQ+ rights movement and the Declaration

-Excerpt from Milk's speech: "All men are created equal and they are endowed with certain inalienable rights...that’s what America is.
-No matter how hard you try, you cannot erase those words from the Declaration of Independence." -Harvey Milk 1978In 2020, the Unitarian Universalist Association, responding to threats from the Trump Admiration to undermine civil rights protections for transgender individuals, mirrored the language of the Declaration of Independence, stating any such actions would "threaten the inalienable right to life, liberty and the pursuit of happiness."
+In 1978, at the Gay Pride Celebration in San Francisco, activist and later politician Harvey Milk delivered a speech.
+Milk alluded to the Declaration of Independence, emphasizing that the inalienable rights established by the Declaration apply to all persons and cannot be hindered because of one's sexual orientation.